oobuw041/ToDoproject/README.md

 # ToDoproject
- This a project of a To do lst
+ This a To do list project